AdityaAdi07/Medicine-Management/README.md

 ### Steps to Run
 1. Clone the repository.
-2. Open the project folder in your development environment.
+2. Open the project folder in your development environment, remember to use latest g++ compiler (64bit).
 3. Compile the code:
    ```bash
    g++ -o image_processing project.cpp -std=c++11 -lpthread